Downs Law Firm, P.C.

 Think ahead about what you are going to enjoy during the retirement years.

 Work is where many people get their sense of purpose and their identity.
 Talk to any working parent who steps out of their career trajectory for a few years.
-It’s a similar shift, except there is no smiling cooing baby to keep you busy.
+It’s a similar shift, except there is no smiling, cooing baby to keep you busy.
 If you don’t have projects, meetings, or deadlines, or the community of the workplace, what defines you?

-This sense of being adrift occurs to people regardless of their income level and may be even more intense for successful people who are used to running a business, commandeering a company or managing a busy desk.
+This sense of being adrift occurs to people regardless of their income level and maybe even more intense for successful people who are used to running a business, commandeering a company, or managing a busy desk.

 Here are some suggestions for making sure your life during retirement is enjoyable and has purpose and meaning.